 Stratford Festival

 The Stratford Festival is back with a mix of Shakespeare, cabaret, Indigenous and children’s shows to appeal to every taste in drama.
-On Victoria Day weekend, you can enjoy Hamlet, Chicago and Richard III.
+On Victoria Day weekend, you can enjoy The Tempest, Something Rotten!, The Hobbit, The Tempest, Death of a Salesman, A Midsummer Night’s Dream and Guys and Dolls.
 Details

 Plan a date night at the World’s Littlest Theatre

-The Little Prince Cine-Lounge holds the Guinness World Record for the world’s smallest propose-built theatre.
+The Little Prince Cine-Lounge holds the Guinness World Record for the world’s smallest purpose-built theatre.
 The theatre has a wide range of 30,000 movies, including those from the early 20th century and silent films.
+During the May Long weekend, they are screening Primate, Goat, A Luttle Romance, Inherent Vice, and Kiss Me Deadly.
 Details

 For More: